 "I imagine a flow of energy running straight from my soul to my hands, finding an expression of my inner feelings without the need to ever say a word. " -Jessica Salazar McBride

-I grew up in the Rio Grande Valley, a small farming community in South Texas, amidst bright sunshine, open spaces, and citrus groves.
-It was there that I developed a keen interest in the natural world and all the creatures that populate it.
+Growing up in a small farming community in South Texas, amidst bright sunshine, open spaces, and citrus groves, it was there that I developed a keen interest in the natural world and all the creatures that populate it.